 To improve customer service

-Delayed flights and losing luggage on the airport could be a nightmare for the passengers and the airline company you are flying with.
+Delayed flights and losing luggage at the airport could be a nightmare for the passengers and the airline company you are flying with.
 Here customer service is critical.
 Your customer can choose your competitor above your services.

 80% of the customer’s interactions are digitized.
 They use social media to interact, and it’s best if you communicate immediately with them.
 When the customer thinks his issues are adequately addressed, it will build trust in his eyes.
 If you take the time to respond, he may spread negativity about your brand.
 Here social media analytics plays an essential role in analyzing customer behavior and patterns.
 Thus, you can make improvements in your service and build a positive brand image.